4 Meds That Wipe Out Dog Arthritis Pain

 Previcox should not be given to dogs with firocoxib sensitivity and cannot be accurately dosed in dogs under seven pounds.

-In addition, Previcox should not be given to dogs that are dehydrated, on diuretic therapy, or with existing renal, cardiovascular, and or hepatic dysfunction.
+In addition, Previcox should not be given to dehydrated dogs, dogs on diuretic therapy, or dogs with existing renal, cardiovascular, and or hepatic dysfunction.
 Adverse reactions include vomiting, diarrhea, decreased appetite, anorexia, pain, lethargy, somnolence, and hyperactivity.

 Novox should not be given to dogs with carprofen sensitivity.
 Adverse reactions may include decreased appetite, vomiting, diarrhea, increased water consumption, pale gums due to anemia, yellowing of gums, increased urination, incoordination, seizure, or behavioral changes.

-I avoid Deramaxx or administered it with extreme caution in dogs with gastrointestinal ulcers, hepatic disorders, dehydration, renal disease, or cardiac disease.
-And, never give Deramaxx to dogs with a deracoxib sensitivity.
+I avoid Deramaxx or administer it with extreme caution in dogs with gastrointestinal ulcers, hepatic disorders, dehydration, renal disease, or cardiac disease.
+And, I never give Deramaxx to dogs with a deracoxib sensitivity.

 More Powerful Tools for Overcoming Dog Arthritis Challenges